olez961/myZshConfiguration/README.md

 I write two scripts to complete the config task automatically.

-You can use the code below to auto config your zsh like me.
+You can use the code below to auto config your zsh like how I config.

 ``` bash
 # You may use https://gitee.com/olez961/myZshConfiguration.git if you